Code-Institute-Submissions/cmd-source-MS1/README.md

 Not Included
  - Autoplay audio/music was considered for the homepage, but after review it was considered to be too annoying and would actually take away from the experience when the user first lands.
- - For future developement it might be add a more personal experience to include a page on the site for the purpose of introducing the trainers and FITFIT team.
+ - For future developement it might add a more personal experience to include a page on the site for the purpose of introducing the trainers and the FITFIT team.
 -------

 ## Technologies Used